Quantization of intra- and inter-band Berry phases in the shift current

-\noi{iii} In contrast, there is a non-analyticity of ${F}_{2D}^{yxx}$ across the energetic phase transition (green line, $\alpha{=}1$), because both the shift vector and the optical affinity diverge.
+\noi{iii} In contrast, there is a non-analyticity of $F^x_{y,2D}$ across the energetic phase transition (green line, $\alpha{=}1$), because both the shift vector and the optical affinity diverge.
 For a quantitative analysis, let me introduce a new variable $Q$ by $Q{+}1{=}\alpha{=}2\beta$.
-One finds that $|Q|$ is simply the minimal energy gap over the BZ, ${R}^{yx}_{cv}$ diverges as $|Q|^{-1}$, and $|{A}^x_{vc}|^2$ diverges as $Q^{-2}$; the latter observation implies that the phase transition is second-class, according to the classification made in \s{sec:implications}.
-By dimensional analysis, one deduces that ${F}^{yxx}_{2D}$ equals the sum of an analytic function of $Q$ plus a non-analytic power series: $a_1/|Q|{+}a_2\sgn[Q]{+}a_3|Q|{+}\ldots$.
-For this model, one can prove $a_1{=}a_2{=}0$, which is partially understandable from the shift connection being odd under $(\delta k_x{+}Q/2){\ri}(-\delta k_x{+}Q/2)$ for sufficiently small $|Q|$ and $|\delta k_x|$; here, $\delta k_x{=}k_x{-}\pi/2$ is the wave number measured from the point of closest, inter-band contact.
-The leading term (in the power series) is then a kink-type non-analyticity, which is faintly visible in \fig{fig:alphabeta}(a) as a darkening localized to the $(\alpha{=}1)$-line, but is more evident in \fig{fig:nonanalytic}(a) where $F^{yxx}(\alpha,\beta)$ is shown as a three-dimensional surface plot.\\
+One finds that $|Q|$ is simply the minimal energy gap over the BZ, $S^x_{ycv}$ diverges as $|Q|^{-1}$, and $|{A}_{xvc}|^2$ diverges as $Q^{-2}$; the latter observation implies that the phase transition is second-class, according to the classification made in \s{sec:implications}.
+By dimensional analysis, one deduces that $F^x_{y,2D}$ equals the sum of an analytic function of $Q$ plus a non-analytic power series: $a_1/|Q|{+}a_2\sgn[Q]{+}a_3|Q|{+}\ldots$.
+For this model, one can prove $a_1{=}a_2{=}0$,\footnote{This is partially understandable from the shift connection being odd under $(\delta q_x{+}Q/2){\ri}(-\delta q_x{+}Q/2)$ for sufficiently small $|Q|$ and $|\delta q_x|$; here, $\delta q_x{=}q_x{-}\pi/2$ is the wave number measured from the point of closest, inter-band contact.} leading to a kink-type non-analyticity which is faintly visible in \fig{fig:alphabeta}(a) as a darkening localized to the $(\alpha{=}1)$-line, but is more evident in \fig{fig:nonanalytic}(a) where $F_y^x(\alpha,\beta)$ is shown as a three-dimensional surface plot.\\